 Why didn’t it work out?
 Two reasons.
 By the spring of 1983, the goal of a voluntarist industrial policy had become irrelevant.
 We were inevitably dependent on the market.
-Secondly, workers, were not actively fighting for these issues.
+Secondly, workers were not actively fighting for these issues.
 The Auroux laws were passed in 1982, but it was only four years later that they were enforced.
 By that time the economy was already liberalized, and there was little room for them to act.
 This was also the case with the Public Sector Democratization Act, which was only enforced in 1983.
-So by the time the leverage and tools for mobilization became available, it was too late.
+By the time the leverage and tools for mobilization became available, it was too late.
 At no time were workers called upon to mobilize in support of social transformation.

 The conflict between the communist and socialist parties intensified after 1983.
-That year I spoke to a leader of the CGT at a funeral at Père-Lachaise and warned him that if Delors stops indexing wages to prices, as Brussels had instructed him to do, we will no longer be able to negotiate salaries in the public service.
+That year I spoke to a leader of the CGT at a funeral at Père-Lachaise and warned him that if Delors stops indexing wages to prices, as Brussels had instructed him to do, we would no longer be able to negotiate salaries in the public service.
 He told me, “Right now, we cannot choose you and discard Delors.”

-This only worsened in June of 1984.
-I invited Georges Marchais and his wife for lunch, and we both agreed that we couldn’t stay in a government that was increasingly shifting right.
+This only worsened in June 1984.
+I invited Georges Marchais and his wife for lunch, and we agreed that we couldn’t stay in a government that was increasingly shifting right.
 We resolved to leave in the fall, when the budget was being discussed.
 We didn’t foresee that Alain Savary, the Minister of Education, would resign on July 12th.
 The next day, I was on an airplane with Pierre Mauroy flying to Lille.
 Since Savary left, he told me, he would leave too in order to “fall to the left.”
 Mauroy resigned on the 17th, and Marchais and I were forced to leave the government on the 19th.
 But even within the party, things were getting complicated.
 As I mentioned, there was a small group who were very loyal to the Soviet Union.
 Most people within the party weren’t sure whether they should stay or leave.
 Once we left, many people were extremely disappointed with the fracturing of the left.
 There was growing discontent in workplaces over wage de-indexation, but at the same time there was a feeling of defeat around the failure of the Union of the Left.

 MA: It sounds like you feel that the left was objectively constrained; in other words, that there wasn’t really a way out.

-There was also a cultural shift with the emergence of the so called bohemian bourgeoisie, who pushed the boundaries of morality, sexuality, and so on.
-The Communists didn’t identify with that.
+There was also a cultural shift with the emergence of the so-called bohemian bourgeoisie, who pushed the boundaries of morality, sexuality, and so on.
+The communists didn’t identify with that.
 Culturally, we were rigid: when you got married, you got married.
 You never bought your house, you always rented.
 If you bought a car, it was from Renault, because it was the national company.

 MA: What was the relationship like between the CGT and the Communist Party, and how did it change?